 APPLICATION SUBMISSION PROCESS AND CRITERIA FOR SELECTION

-The partnership of consultants/consortium or firm shall be required to submit a financial proposal based on an all-inclusive lump sum amount.
+The partnership of consultants/consortium or firm shall be required to submit a financial and technical proposals.
+The financial proposal should be based on an all-inclusive lump sum amount.
 If the Proposer is a group of individuals that will form or have formed a Joint Venture (JV), Consortium or Association for the Proposal, they shall confirm in their Proposal that: (i) they have designated one party to act as a lead entity, duly vested with authority to legally bind the members of the JV, Consortium or Association jointly and severally, which shall be evidenced by a duly notarized Agreement among the legal entities, and submitted with the Proposal; and (ii) if they are awarded the contract, the contract shall be entered into, by and between UNDP and the designated lead entity, who shall be acting for and on behalf of all the member entities comprising the joint venture.
+After the Deadline for Submission of Proposal, the lead entity identified to represent the JV, Consortium or Association shall not be altered without the prior written consent of UNDP.
+The description of the organization of the JV, Consortium or Association must clearly define the expected role of each of the entity in the joint venture in delivering the requirements of the RFP, both in the Proposal and the JV, Consortium or Association Agreement.
+All entities that comprise the JV, Consortium or Association shall be subject to the eligibility and qualification assessment by UNDP.

 The Financial Proposal shall be prepared using the Standard Form provided by UNDP.
 It shall list all major cost components associated with the services, and the detailed breakdown of such costs.
 Any output and activities described in the Technical Proposal but not priced in the Financial Proposal, shall be assumed to be included in the prices of other activities or items, as well as in the final total price.
 Prices and other financial information must not be disclosed in any other place except in the financial proposal.
 All prices shall be quoted in United States Dollars.
+The Technical Proposal shall not include any price or financial information.
+A Technical Proposal containing material financial information may be declared non-responsive.

 Recommended Presentation of Offer